On Good Infinite Families of Toric Codes or the Lack Thereof

 Continuing by induction we have for all $k \geq 2$

 \end{proof}

-Similar to the previous infinite family of codes, we see that $0 < \delta < 1.$ But again, recall that the number of lattice points of the join of two polytopes is the sum of the number of lattice points of those two polytopes.
-Then for this family of codes, we have that Therefore, it fails to be a good family since $R = 0.$
+Similar to the previous infinite family of codes, we see that by appropriately setting $\delta_0$, we can get $\delta_k \to \delta > 0.$ But again, recall that the number of lattice points of the join of two polytopes is the sum of the number of lattice points of those two polytopes.
+Then for this family of codes, we have that Therefore, it fails to be a good family since $R(P_k) = 0.$